sustrik/crypto-for-kids/exponential.md

 Bacteria splitting in exponential progression.
 This could be a basis for a nice doomsday story.
 Alternatively, self-replicating nanomachines, computer viruses, memes, Malthusianism etc.

 Let's say evil nanomachines are replicating swiftly.
 People try to stop them, but they can only destroy them with linear efficiency: X tonnes of nanomachines per hour.
 The machines themselves, however, double their mass each hour.
 The deluge cannot be stopped.
 Exponential growth always trums the polynomial (in our case linear) growth.

+Note: Discussion of herd immunity, vaccination and modelling of infectious diseases can be added here.
+It's kind of tangential, but not totally irrelevant (think computer viruses).
+Decide whether to include it or not.